DiveDevHQ/dive/README.md

 python manage.py runserver
 ```

-To <a href="https://docs.diveapi.co/#connect-your-instance"> connect with your instance</a>, follow web app UI http://localhost:8000/ instructions.
+To <a href="https://docs.diveapi.co/#connect-your-instance" target="blank"> connect with your instance</a>, follow web app UI http://localhost:8000/ instructions.

 To connect with your customer's instances, follow the instructions on web app UI http://localhost:8000/ and <a href="https://docs.diveapi.co/#connect-multiple-instances"> api doc</a>.